Bang Bang Baby: Plot

 Stepphy, a teenager living in the small town of Lonely Arms, dreams of becoming a famous singer.
 Her alcoholic father, George, refuses to let her enter a singing competition in New York City.
-She believes that her fate may change when her idol, Bobby Shore, shows up in town after his car breaks down.
+When she is sexually assaulted by a local man, she begins having dissociative delusions that lead her to believe that her fate may change when her idol, Bobby Shore, shows up in town after his car breaks down.
 Meanwhile, a dangerous leak at the local chemical plant is beginning to turn the local townsfolk into mutants.
+Which results in a quarantine of the entire town.